The oil driven centrifuge is one of the most reliable and economical oil cleaning technologies in the industry.

 Are you throwing away perfectly good oil because of worries about contamination?
-Here's a smarter solution.
-Minimise your lube expenditure while giving your machines maximum quality lubrication by cleaning your oil with a centrifuge.
+There is a smarter solution….enabling you to minimise your lube expenditure while maintaining optimal operating conditions for your machine by cleaning your oil with a centrifuge.

 COS offers you a way to constantly remove impurities from your oil while the machine is running.
 The result is oil you can use for longer with no machine downtime for oil changes.
 The oil centrifuge offers a highly effective fleet solution to reduce running costs.
 Originally designed for engines, its use has expanded to all types of applications that require contamination control.